munificent/craftinginterpreters/book/hash-tables.md

 ^code obj-string-hash (1 before, 1 after)

 Each StringObj stores the hash code for that string.
-Since strings are immutable in Lox, we can calculate once up front and be certain that it will never need to be recalculated.
-Doing it then kind of makes sense.
-Allocating the string and copying its characters over is already an O(n) operation, so it's a good time to also do the O(n) calculation of the string's hash.
+Since strings are immutable in Lox, we can calculate it once up front and be certain that it will never be invalidated.
+Caching it eagerly makes a kind of sense.
+Allocating the string and copying its characters over is already an `O(n)` operation, so it's a good time to also do the `O(n)` calculation of the string's hash.

 Whenever we call the internal function to allocate a string, we pass in its hash code: